 - Evidence based: 1.5

 BOTTOM LINE: The Dr. Sebi diet is a plant-based eating pattern that encourages you to take branded supplements.
-As it’s very restrictive, expensive, and lacking in nutrients — on top of promoting baseless health claims — it’s best to avoid it.
+Given that it promotes baseless health claims and is very restrictive, expensive, and lacking in nutrients, it’s best to avoid it.

 This diet is based on the African Bio-Mineral Balance theory and was developed by the self-educated herbalist Alfredo Darrington Bowman — better known as Dr. Sebi.
 Despite his name, Dr. Sebi was not a medical doctor and did not hold a PhD.